LuayAlali/notitia/README.md

 # notitia

-This application is one page analytics page.
-It can be used  to collect and analyze date from social media sources and other data-based business.
+This application is a one page analytics dashboard.
+This is front-end only, you will need to fetch data from an api.
+Instruction on how to use an API is available through the API's documentation page.